 I’m hacking my coffee maker.
 I routinely set it up for the morning so that I can just get up and hit the button, but I want to take that further.
-The goal here is to utilize an ESP8266 to connect to the internet and when given a signal, turn the coffee maker on.
+The goal here is to utilize an ESP8266 to connect to the internet and when given a signal, trigger a MOSFET to turn the coffee maker on.
 The signal can either be Alexa or set to a specific time.
+Analyzing the internal electronics, the 110V AC wall power is converted to an internal 5V DC for the logic circuitry.
+The coffee maker does turn itself off when the all the water is gone so an initial “turn on” signal on the 5V line in parallel with the switch should suffice.

-Last thing to put in place was to have the ESP listen for commands from Alexa.
+To trigger the coffee maker I just needed to have the ESP listen for commands from Alexa.
 For this I use the fauxmoESP.h library.
 This makes the device discoverable by Alexa by having it mimic a WiFi power plug so Alexa can send it On/Off commands (and nothing more complicated- more on that later).
 Here’s the sketch I uploaded:

 #include <fauxmoESP.h>